 I’m constantly drawn back to this row of houses, owned by the State of Missouri.
 Elegant, neighborly, and still full of potential since the State has stabilized them, they need to be sold to the right developer.
 This is a… Continue Reading

 Update: The back wing of the house has collapsed, as of December 1, 2016.
 At some point by mid-December of 2018, the remaining western side wall suffered a catastrophic collapse, threatening the structural integrity of the house.
-I wrote about this… Continue Reading
+It was demolished in… Continue Reading

 The broken limbs and trunks brought down in the midsummer storm were cleared out of the street relatively quickly, except on those forgotten streets of abandoned houses.